ayushkumarroy/GemstonePriceAzure/README.md

-## END TO END ML PROJECT FOR HOUSE PRICE
+## END TO END ML PROJECT FOR Gemstone Price Predictor Using Linear Regression

 ### CREATED A VIRTUAL ENVIRONMENT
 ```